TrimarcJake/blog/_posts/2024-04-09-Using the Protected Users Group - Credential Caching (Part 2 of….md

 creation_date: April 9, 2024
 modification_date: April 22, 2024
 ---

-# Using the Protected Users Group - Credential Caching (Part 2 of ?)

 In today's episode, we’ll be getting into credential caching and why membership in the Protected Users Group (PUG) eliminates it.

 In Active Directory-based environments, there are credentials *everywhere*: